Meleemaru2k/wmlbld/README.md

    - Signup ✅
    - Login ✅
 - Dashboard
+   - Search Games
-   - Search Games by Gamename
+      - Search by GameName
+      - Latest Games (last 25 only) ✅
    - Finished Games (last 25 only)
    - Leadboards by Gamename (top 25 only)
    - Create games ✅